Elite Forces of Malaysia: 69 Commando

-The 69 Commando, also known as Very Able Troops 69 (VAT 69), was established in 1969 as an elite counter-insurgency force for the RMP's paramilitary unit, the Police Field Force (now General Operations Force, GOF).
-It was modelled after the Special Air Service (SAS), with initial training provided by the British SAS at Fort Kemar, Perak.
-Subsequent batches were trained by the New Zealand SAS.
+The 69 Commando (Komando 69), also known as Very Able Troops 69 (VAT 69), was established in 1969 as an elite counter-insurgency unit within the Police Field Force (the predecessor to the General Operations Force).
+In 1997, it was consolidated under the Pasukan Gerakan Khas ('Police Special Forces Command').
+The unit was modelled after the SAS, with foundational training provided by the British and New Zealand SAS.
+The 69 Commando shares a direct historical lineage with the Malaysian Special Service Unit (MSSU), following an experiment in 1968 where a group of police officers were seconded to the MSSU for selection and training.